KLONNEX/jde-reimplementation/README.md

 python infer.py --device_id [DEVICE_ID] --ckpt_url [CKPT_URL] --input_video [INPUT_VIDEO] --output_root [OUTPUT_ROOT]
 ```

-- DEVICE_ID - device ID
+- DEVICE_ID - Device ID.
-- CKPT_URL - Path to the trained JDE model
+- CKPT_URL - Path to the trained JDE model.
-- INPUT_VIDEO - Path to the input video to be processed
+- INPUT_VIDEO - Path to the input video to be processed.
-- OUTPUT_ROOT - Path to the output video folder
+- OUTPUT_ROOT - Path to the output video folder.

 Results of the inference will be saved into chosen `OUTPUT_ROOT` folder, logs will be shown at command line.